FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Troubleshooting

 Before opening an issue, make sure to try different [Wine](https://www.winehq.org/) or [Proton](https://github.com/ValveSoftware/Proton) versions.
 The recommended path is to go from the newest release down to the oldest.

+## Issues unresolved

+There seems to be an ongoing trend for games made with [Unreal Engine](https://www.unrealengine.com/en-US) to stutter incessantly, regardless of whether a shader compilation screen is present or not.
+In my testing, the stuttering issues occur with Unreal Engine 3 and upwards. [dxvk-gplasync](https://gitlab.com/Ph42oN/dxvk-gplasync) can be used as a hacky workaround, although it's not recommended as it has a low success rate at fixing the stuttering issue.
+Games that are known to exhibit this kind of behavior are: A Hat in Time, Remember Me, SIFU, Dead Space (2023), Callisto Protocol, Star Wars Jedi: Survivor, and probably more.
+The only real solution to this problem currently seems to be to not play games made with the Unreal Engine.

 ## Credits
 - [installscript.vdf | Valve](https://partner.steamgames.com/doc/sdk/installscripts)